 Students in Non-Degree status are not eligible for scholarships or assistantships offered by The University of Arizona or the College of Public Health.
 However, students who are eligible for Qualified Tuition Reduction as a university employee, spouse or eligible dependent of a university employee may use this benefit to offset a majority of the cost.

-Under certain circumstances, Non-Degree Seeking students may be eligible for federal loans.
-If you have submitted an application for a graduate degree-seeking program, you may file a Graduate Non-Degree Seeking Federal Financial Aid Petition (under "Special Circumstance Forms") to apply for loans.
+Non-Degree Seeking students are generally not eligible for federal loans.
+However, if you are working on prerequisite course work required for admission you may file a Graduate Non-Degree Seeking Federal Financial Aid Petition (under "Special Circumstance Forms") to apply for loans.

 Frequently Asked Questions